From birds to babies, I love exploring ways to tell stories visually. Each illustration is a window into a unique and magical world.

 In November 2015 I decided to create 100 tree images in my sketchbook.
 I did one a day (most days) using any medium and any style- just exploring and having fun!

-I live in Northwest Colorado- a place of wildflowers, rolling hills, blue sky, afternoon thunderstorms, and lots of snow.
+These landscapes and animals are reflections of Northwest Colorado- a place of wildflowers, rolling hills, blue sky, and snow.
 It's so easy to be inspired by this countryside!
-My family loves to be outside in every season and I feel lucky to live here.
+My family spends time outside in every season and I feel lucky to live here.

 The beauty of our planet seen from space is breathtaking.
-I love looking at the images of Earth on NASA's website.
 I wanted to make a book celebrating our world and I knew I couldn't compete with the real photos.
 So instead I let my decorative side take over and made these images.
-Being from North America we aren't used to seeing the other hemispheres, but it's good to be reminded that those lives on the other side of the world aren't really that far away- just a turn of the globe.
+Being from North America, the other hemispheres don't look as familiar.
+But it's good to be reminded that those lives on the other side of the world aren't really that far away- just a turn of the globe.

 These books are all very different from each other, made with different techniques and materials.
-But they all reflect different parts of my personality and interests.
-Afternoon Walk is a unique painted book about the beauty of walking in rural Colorado.
-Evergreen is a small edition with tree samples from seven different evergreen trees, etchings, statistics, and poems about the trees.
+But they all reflect parts of my personality and interests.
+Lullaby was inspired by the time spent singing my baby to sleep.
+Her favorite song was Blackbird by the Beatles and I sang it on repeat for hours.
+Afternoon Walk is a book of paintings about the beauty of walking in rural Colorado.
+Evergreen has tree samples from seven different evergreen trees, etchings, statistics, and poems about the trees.
 Earth is an edition celebrating the beauty of our home planet as seen from space.
-Wildflowers is an editioned accordion book with decorative etchings of flowers found one summer in Colorado.
-Field Guide: Western Bird's Eggs is a unique book of encaustic paintings about common Rocky Mountain birds.
-Plaid is an edition of wacky plaids with even wackier names, The Girl with the Pretty Red Hair is an editioned book of word plays and puns based on a little girl with red flowers for hair.
+Wildflowers is an accordion book with decorative etchings of flowers found one summer in Colorado.
+Field Guide: Western Bird's Eggs is a book of encaustic paintings about common Rocky Mountain birds.
+Plaid is an edition of wacky plaids with even wackier names, The Girl with the Pretty Red Hair is full of word plays based on a little girl with red flowers for hair.